giuly/digined/README.md

 ## Application Config

-Initialization (Add config details to MongoDB):
+Initialization (Add config details to a MongoDB collection):
 1. Uncomment line 20 (application/controller/Api.php)
 2. \*Acces application via browser or Postman (You should see a message like this: Inserted with Object ID '59d4dadc4fdf0304116b6bd3')
-3. Commnent back line 20.
+3. Commnent it back (line 20).
 \* You can access any of the 3 available endpoints:
   - http://yourlocal/api/get_latest_posts
   - http://yourlocal/api/get_users_posts_likes